-Jack B Nimble came to Bush Brook farm in early 1983 as a two year old.
+Jack B Nimble, 32 yrs old, came to Bush Brook farm in early 1983 as a two year old.
 He was to be a companion to Owhyee Lady and a personal horse.
 Early on he injured a tendon and required monitored riding and turnout.
 This handsome 16h chestnut gelding will live out his life here in familiar surroundings and is financially supported by personal funds.
 Jack will greet you while visiting and will participate in educational programs.

-Reno Bay was foaled in the Antelope Herd Area of Nevada and captured as a 6 yr. old.
+Reno Bay, 31 yrs old, was foaled in the Antelope Herd Area of Nevada and captured as a 6 yr. old.
 He was adopted one year later to a couple in Maine who treated him kindly but lacked time, knowledge or skills to further his training.
 They surrendered him to the rescue several years later.
 Reno was kind, gentle and easy to handle.
 He loved people and attention and seemed to enjoy new challenges.
 However, he did not take readily to saddle.
 For this reason he became hard to place.
 As the years passed, he became part of our youth and outreach programs working well with ground work.
-He has earned his right to live his days here and is
+He has earned his right to live his days here.

 Foxfire, or Foxy, is 27 yrs old.
 He was adopted in 1987 to a lovely home at a year old, but was later surrendered when his owner/rider grew to adulthood.
 He has been part of our Youth Program and has made many public appearances.
 Foxfire stands at 14 hands, weighing about 700 lbs, a beautiful chestnut with one white sock and a white star on his forehead.
 His eyes are soft and kind and he loves attention and grooming.

-Grant was born in captivity from a mustang mare (Charlotte) and a burro on August 13, 1996 in New York.
-He was brought to this rescue along with his mother.
-Neither had any previous handling.
+Grant, 18 yrs old, was born in captivity from a mustang mare (Charlotte) and a burro on August 13, 1996 in New York.
+He was brought to this rescue along with his mother; neither having had any previous handling.
 Mom did very well with training.
-After some serious attemps to train Grant, he decided to remain independant.
+After some serious attempts to train Grant, he decided to remain independent.
 Not all of us ever fit in "the box" we're given.
 So it is with Grant.
 He lives happily here, going out daily with friends and coming into his stall every night.
 We will honor this special guy and enjoy what he has to offer, especially his gift of guidance to Jazz.

-Cherokee has always been our "hard luck kid".
-Born here out of a mustang mare as a complete suprise on March 31, 1984 he soon showed signs of clubbed front feet.
+Cherokee, 29 yrs old, has always been our "hard luck kid".
+Born here out of a mustang mare as a complete surprise on March 31, 1984 he soon showed signs of clubbed front feet.
 Surgery and years of corrective shoes followed with 90% success.
-He grew to a hansome 15h seal brown gelding and joined our mustang drill team.
+He grew to a handsome 15h seal brown gelding and joined our mustang drill team.
 He served as an ambassador and made many public appearances.
 During this time he had numerous treatments for cancerous growths around his face.
 The latest was very close to the left eye and had invaded bone.
 This wonderful horse that has given so much to so many will live the remainder of his life with us in comfort.
 He continues to eat well, all systems functioning and is turned out daily with friends.
 When this is no longer possible, we will help him cross the "rainbow bridge".

-Cherokee is sponsored by Andrea Acomb in memory of her mustang "Mountain Spirit's Echo" Union Church of Biddeford Pool
+Sponsored by: Andrea Acomb in memory of her mustang "Mountain Spirit's Echo" Union Church of Biddeford Pool